 Once the patches are positioned properly, turn the unit on and adjust the settings to your preferred level.
-If you're using the unit for the first time, it's best to start on a low setting and gradually adjust it.
+If you're using the TENS machine for the first time, it's best to start on a low setting and gradually adjust it.
 It's not meant to be a torture device.
 If you crank it up thinking you're going to dive right in and eliminate your pain, you are in for a shock (a pretty big one!).

 Remember, after a few minutes, you'll likely experience lessened stimulation since your body is getting used to the device.
 Once the stimulation starts to lessen, you can turn the unit up to get a stronger sensation.

 You can use a TENS device for anywhere from 30 minutes to two hours.
 You can also use it multiple times during the day.
 I use mine when I go out and I know I'm going to be walking around, or when I'm doing housework like vacuuming or laundry.
 It doesn't take much for my lower back to go from tolerable to feeling like I'm being stabbed so I wear it to avoid that happening.

 Ending the Treatment

 When you've finished your treatment, turn off the tens unit.
 Then, take the lead wires out of each of the patches.
 Remember, don't pull on the wires - this could damage the electrodes.